Peer mentors and volunteers

 Building a recovery community

-Peer mentors are different from professional staff and the focus is on building a supportive friendship.
-This is often first step in building a social circle.
+Peer mentors are different from professional staff and the focus is on building a supportive peer based friendship.
+This is often first step in building a new social circle.
 Such a network of friends is key to recovery, friends are people who you have fun with and who will offer you support even when you are out of treatment.

 Informing service development